WahidurRahman/WahidurRahman/README.md

 # Wahidur Rahman
-I'm Adrian from Bangladesh, Sylhet, and I do content on Design and Development.
+I'm WahidurRahman from Bangladesh, Sylhet, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
 I also enjoy wireframing, ui, ux, and design in general.

 ## Skills and Experience
 * ⚛ React